openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 Moving display objects with the mouse

-You can let a user move display objects with mouse using two different techniques in ActionScript.
+You can let a user move display objects with mouse using two different techniques in Haxe.
 In both cases, two mouse events are used: when the mouse button is pressed down, the object is told to follow the mouse cursor, and when it’s released, the object is told to stop following the mouse cursor.

-**_Note:_ **_Flash Player 11.3 and higher, AIR 3.3 and higher: You can also use the MouseEvent.RELEASE_OUTSIDE event to cover the case of a user releasing the mouse button outside the bounds of the containing Sprite._
+**_Note:_ **_OpenFL 11.3 and higher, AIR 3.3 and higher: You can also use the MouseEvent.RELEASE_OUTSIDE event to cover the case of a user releasing the mouse button outside the bounds of the containing Sprite._

 The first technique, using the startDrag() method, is simpler, but more limited.
 When the mouse button is pressed, the startDrag() method of the display object to be dragged is called.
 When the mouse button is released, the stopDrag() method is called.
 The Sprite class defines these two functions, so the object moved must be a Sprite or one of its subclasses.